Theology Institute of Azerbaijan

-The Azerbaijan Institute of Theology (Azərbaycan İlahiyyat İnstitutu) is an Azerbaijani higher education institution specializing in theology.
+The Azerbaijan Institute of Theology (Azərbaycan İlahiyyat İnstitutu) is an Azerbaijani higher education institution specializing in Islamic Theology and General Religious Studies.
 It operates under the direction of the State Committee for Work with Religious Organizations of the Republic of Azerbaijan.
 At present, three departments and one faculty comprise the institution.
 Education is carried out in Azerbaijani.
 The former rector of the Institute is Jeyhun Mammadov.
 The current rector of the Azerbaijan Institute of Theology is Agil Shirinov.

 History

 A presidential decree authorized its creation on 9 February 2018.
 The decree ensured inclusion of the faculty of Theology of the Baku State University in the Institute of Theology.

 The opening ceremony took place on September 17, 2018.

+Structure

+The Institute has one faculty: Faculty of Theology, which has two departments: The Department of Islamic Studies and the Department of Religious Studies.
+The Department of Islamic Studies focuses on Islamic Theology, while the Department of Religious Studies focuses on studying all world religions and its program is based on the Religious Studies programs of universities like University of Oxford, University of Cambridge, Stanford University and California State University.

 Logo

 The Institute announced a contest on 26 July 2018 to organize its logo.
 For this purpose, a commission was created, consisting of: